 The Equal Status Act states that it is NOT discrimination to provide single-sex services when it is done to protect women’s privacy and to prevent embarrassment in certain settings.

 CEDAW also protects women on the basis of biological sex.
 Ireland has ratified this Convention on the Elimination of All Forms of Discrimination against Women.

-Currently, there is no Irish domestic law to grant access to single-sex spaces based on gender self-ID, and there are no cases currently before the WRC, nor are there any judgments issued or pending regarding this issue.